 - Drawings of components for identifying the makers

-- Comments next to the pictures that actually doubles the information from the main text
+- Comments next to the pictures that doubles the information from the main text

 - varietal